-The Code of Governance Compliance (Y/N) Comments: Evidence: Action needed to achieve compliance : (2) The board has access to insight into the views and needs of the organisation's residents and other customers (including insight into their concerns and complaints) and uses this to inform decisions where appropriate.
-Complaint Performance and Learning - quarterly to CSC, Annual to Board Jul-24 Annual assessment against Housing Ombudsman Code - To CSC May-24 - Tenant Voice Panel reps on Customer Services Ctte Customer views section on all board and committee reports - also in Exec Summary Examples of where customer feedback insights have informed Board decision making: By date: (3) There are policies in place which reflect that the safety of residents and Yes No No Evidence: Action needed: other customers (as well as that of the workforce and the wider public) is an Comments: Building Safety Policy - To Board Sept-24 Fire Safety Policy - To Board Sept-24 By whom: overriding priority, and the board receives reports annually on their operation.
-Management Plan for Fire and Building Safety - To Board Sept-24 Disrepair Policy - Board Dec-24 Compliance Policy - To Board Sep-24 Annual Reporting to Board on operation of policy: BMBC management of H&S Audits - summarised annually to Board Sep-24 Employee H&S report to board annually Jul-24 Building Safety Compliance Year-end Report 2023/24 - Board Jul-24 Other reporting to Board/Committees: Fire Safety & Building Safety Update - Board May-24 Building Safety & Compliance Scorecard reported quarterly to Audit & Risk Committee Performance Scorecard (including TSM KPIs) reporting quarterly and annually to CSC, Board, Council Board Fact sheet (compliance) - quarterly to Board Dec-24 Corporate Assurance Audits reported to Audit & Risk Committee: Lift Compliance 2024.
+The Code of Governance Compliance (Y/N) Evidence: Action ne (2) The board has access to insight into the views and needs of the organisation's residents and other customers (including insight into their concerns and complaints) and uses this to inform decisions where appropriate.
+Comments: Complaint Performance and Learning - quarterly to CSC, Annual to Board Jul-24 Annual assessment against Housing Ombudsman Code - To CSC May-24 - Tenant Voice Panel reps on Customer Services Ctte Customer views section on all board and committee reports - also in Exec Summary Examples of where customer feedback insights have informed Board decision making: Tenancy Policy - approved by Board Dec-24 - inc tenant consultation Lettings Policy new - impact of policy measured at Customer Panel 2024 and reported to CSC Nov-24 Customer First video item on Board agenda throughout the year Sessions Board are invited to, to hear tenants voice: Board chair - ambassador with increased visibility, proactively attends Customer Engagement events Customer Panel - Lettings Policy Nov-24, RSH Landlord performance Feb-25 Board encouraged to attend estate walkabouts Board Bulletin monthly contains opportunities to engage with tenants and staff Reports detailing feedback from customers: Hearing Tenants - Involvement and Influence quarterly update to CSC, inc Customer Engagement round-up.
+Building Safety Resident Engagement Panel - report to CSC 6-monthly Tenant Scrutiny reports to CSC - E&A Major Adapts to CSC May-24 Board Champions: includes Complaints and Customer Engagement champion (who attends the complaints review meetings with other tenants) - Agenda item at every board meeting for champions to feedback.
+By date: (3) There are policies in place which reflect that the safety of residents and other customers (as well as that of the workforce and the wider public) is an overriding priority, and the board receives reports annually on their operation.
+Yes No Evidence: Building Safety Policy - To Board Sept-24 Fire Safety Policy - To Board Sept-24 Management Plan for Fire and Building Safety - To Board Sept-24 Disrepair Policy - Board Dec-24 Compliance Policy - To Board Sep-24 Annual Reporting to Board on operation of policy: BMBC management of H&S Audits - summarised annually to Board Sep-24 Employee H&S report to board annually Jul-24 Building Safety Compliance Year-end Report 2023/24 - Board Jul-24 Other reporting to Board/Committees: Fire Safety & Building Safety Update - Board May-24 Building Safety & Compliance Scorecard reported quarterly to Audit & Risk Committee Performance Scorecard (including TSM KPIs) reporting quarterly and annually to CSC, Action nee By whom: By date: Board, Council Board Fact sheet (compliance) - quarterly to Board Dec-24 Corporate Assurance Audits reported to Audit & Risk Committee: Lift Compliance 2024.
 Annual Committee and board workplans include safety reports Governance framework includes the following: Asset Management Housing Stock board - EMT, Board and BMBC reps.
-Building Safety Board - tenant reps Building Safety Resident Engagement Panel - 6 monthly updates to CSC By date: (4) The organisation regularly reports to its residents on how its commitments to Yes ⊠ No □ Evidence: Action needed: resident focus have been delivered.
-Comments: Communications Strategy Strategic Plan and Annual Business Action Plan on website - Board Dec-24 Annual report to tenants on website - also included this information in libraries, on screens in public buildings to increase awareness.
+Building Safety Board - tenant reps Building Safety Resident Engagement Panel - 6 monthly updates to CSC (4) The organisation regularly reports to its residents on how its commitments to resident focus have been delivered.
+Yes No Evidence: Communications Strategy Strategic Plan and Annual Business Action Plan on website - Board Dec-24 Annual report to tenants on website - also included this information in libraries, on screens in public buildings to increase awareness.
 Approved by CSC Aug-24.
-By whom: Public Board reports and Ctte meeting summaries on website Board meetings advertised on website - anyone can attend public meetings CSC - 2 per year in the community - Nov-24 Performance section on website - quarterly meeting held with tenants to discuss performance Results of customer satisfaction surveys on website - repairs, complaints, contact centre, ASB, By date:
+Public Board reports and Ctte meeting summaries on website Board meetings advertised on website - anyone can attend public meetings CSC - 2 per year in the community - Nov-24 Performance section on website - quarterly meeting held with tenants to discuss performance Results of customer satisfaction surveys on website - repairs, complaints, contact centre, ASB, Action nee By whom: By date: